 - Solid fuels, where wood, peat, coal and nitrogen compounds stand out.

-- Liquid fuels, where oils, alcohols, ethers, emulsions, synthetic fuels and, above all, petroleum-based fuels stand out.
+- Liquid fuels, which include oils, alcohols, ethers, emulsions, synthetic fuels and, above all, fuels derived from petroleum.

 - Gaseous fuels, of which we highlight natural gas, propane, butane, methane and hydrogen.

-The fuels used in the thermal engines studied in these sections are derived from petroleum.
-Among these types of fuels we highlight the following:
+The fuels most commonly used in thermal engines are liquid fuels derived from petroleum, although there are also engines that run on gas.
+Among the most used fuels we highlight the following:

 - Diesel fuel (diesel), used in diesel engines.